 The goal of the K12 Calabresi Clinical Oncology Research Career Development Program is to identify and mentor new faculty leaders in patient-oriented, clinical cancer research who will translate fundamental knowledge and new technologies from the laboratory to the clinic and to the community.

-Scholars will have both a Clinical Mentor and a Translational Research Mentor.
-Over the course of the two-year program, Scholars will write and initiate at least one protocol for a clinical trial and submit grant applications for NIH R01s or equivalent.
-In addition to mentorship, a mix of required and optional courses, workshops, and seminars on clinical trials development, biostatistics, research ethics, and other topics will assist with the design and execution of clinical trials and also the written and oral presentation of Scholars’ work.
+Scholars have both a Clinical Mentor and a Translational Research Mentor.
+Over the course of the two-year program, Scholars write and initiate at least one protocol for a clinical trial and submit grant applications for NIH R01s or equivalent.
+In addition to mentorship, a mix of required and optional courses, workshops, and seminars on clinical trials development, biostatistics, research ethics, and other topics assist with the design and execution of clinical trials and also the written and oral presentation of Scholars’ work.